 The background error covariances predicted by the EDA can be globally evaluated by using them in a 4D-Var assimilation and quantifying the impact on forecast skill.
 In the operational EDA and the experiments discussed here, each member uses the background error covariances predicted in the EDA.
-The background error covariance matrix is based on a mixture of a "climatological" part and a flow-dependent part with errors of the day (Bonavita et al., 2014).
+The background error covariance matrix is based on a mixture of a "climatological" part and a flow-dependent part with errors of the day (Bonavita et al. 2014).
 Thus, the deterministic skill of the 10-day forecast initialized from the control member every 24 hours can be used to indirectly measure the global quality of the predicted background error covariances.
 All three model error representation schemes improve the overall forecast scores compared to NoPert considerably, e.g. 500 hPa geopotential in the extra-tropics (Fig. 9).
 The differences in skill between the three experiments with a model uncertainty representation are minor in comparison.

 The global fix for the SPPT tendency perturbations was tested in the EDA separately (not shown).
-The impact on the background error variances and correlation lengthscales computed from the EDA is minor.
+The impact on the background error variances and correlation length scales computed from the EDA is minor.
 In line with this, the impact on the deterministic forecast skill of the EDA control member is neutral.
 The fix brings average values of global integrated moisture and cloud cover of the perturbed members closer to the unperturbed control member.

-4.5 Model error covariances for weak-constraint 4D-Var
+4.5.
+Model error covariances for weak-constraint 4D-Var

-Currently, the operational implementation of 4D-Var at ECMWF uses strong-constraint 4D-Var (Rabier et al., 2000; Mahfouf and Rabier, 2000; Klinker et al., 2000).
+In November 2016 (model version CY43R1), ECMWF reintroduced the model error term in 4D-Var.
+It had been turned off in 2013 due to issues with the continuous slow growth of the model error forcing term over many subsequent assimilation cycles.
+This issue was linked to the vertical resolution upgrade from 91 to 137 levels.
+In the interim, the operational assimilation scheme at ECMWF was based on strong-constraint 4D-Var (Rabier et al. 2000; Mahfouf and Rabier 2000; Klinker et al. 2000).
 As other aspects of data assimilation processes have advanced, the validity of the perfect model assumption used in strong-constraint 4D-Var becomes more questionable and limits the length of the analysis window to roughly 12 hours.
-Weak-constraint 4D-Var relaxes the perfect model assumption by explicitly representing model error as part of the 4D-Var control variable (Trémolet, 2007).
+Weak-constraint 4D-Var relaxes the perfect model assumption by explicitly representing model error as part of the 4D-Var control variable (Trémolet 2007).